LuxDL/Lux.jl/docs/src/devdocs/style_guide.md

 - Keyword Arguments must be separated using a semicolon `;`
 - Functions must use `return`.
 Returning the last value is quite ambiguous -- did the author actually want it returned?
 - Format docstrings as you would format regular code.
-If the docstring constains LaTeX in multiple lines, use `math` block.
+If the docstring contains LaTeX in multiple lines, use `math` block.
 - No avoiding multiply symbol -- so `2x` is invalid instead do it like other languages `2 * x`.